 In 24 of the January 2010 Cases, defendants - all of whom have received false profits - filed motions to compel their cases to arbitration.
 The Receiver vigorously opposed these motions.
 The Receiver opposed arbitration because by enforcing the purported arbitration agreements in the "investment contract" at the heart of Nadel's scheme, those documents would be allowed to oust this Court's "complete jurisdiction and control" over Receivership property in favor of numerous separate private arbitrators in Florida, New York, and Illinois.
 The Receiver argued that result directly contradicted the purpose of this Receivership and would be costly and inefficient.
 Specifically, the arbitrations (1) would require payment of costly administrative and arbitrator fees, not to mention the Receiver's fees and costs incurred pursuing these actions in numerous different forums; (2) would have the inherent risk of inconsistent decisions because the cases will be heard before various arbitrators; and (3) would significantly hinder the Receiver's ability to use the appellate process to correct arbitrator errors due to the limited review of arbitration decisions; and (4) would delay and extend the Receivership and distribution of funds to victims.
 In other major receiverships, courts followed the arguments of the Receiver refusing to enforce similar illegal purported contracts.
-See, e.g., Janvey v.
-Alguire et al., Case No. 3:10-cv-00528-N-BL (N.D.
-Tex.
-2013), Doc.
-68 at 24 ("...contracts with Ponzi schemes are void and unenforceable."); In re Randy, 189 B.R.
+See, e.g., In re Randy, 189 B.R.
 425, 441 (Bankr.
 N.D.
 Ill.
 1995) (enforcing such contracts "would only help finish what [the wrongdoer] ... long ago started, which is, defrauding many innocent investors").
 Despite the Receiver's opposition, the Court ordered the cases to arbitration.
-One of the 24 cases has since been resolved.
-The Receiver is proceeding with the remaining 23 matters in arbitration.